Dutch nobility

-The Dutch nobility is a small elite social class constisting of individuals or families recognized as noble, and with or without a title of nobility in the Kingdom of the Netherlands.
+The Dutch nobility is a small elite social class consisting of individuals or families recognised as noble, and with or without a title of nobility in the Kingdom of the Netherlands.

 The existence of nobility was established in the Constitution of the Netherlands of 1814.
-Those who belong to the nobility were entitled to certain privileges, in particular to take a seat in the "Ridderschap", a former executive and legislative assembly at the regional or provincial level, and herewith the power to select members for the States-Provincial.
-With the constitutional reform of 1848, all these privileges were abolished and the nobles lost their constitutional roles.
-Since then, the only privileges that the Dutch nobility still enjoy are the legal use of titles and the grant of coats of arms by royal decree.
+Those who belong to the nobility were entitled to certain privileges, in particular to take a seat in the "Ridderschap", a former executive and legislative assembly at the regional or provincial level, and therewith the power to select members for the States-Provincial.

+With the constitutional reform of 1848, the privileges of the Dutch nobles were abolished and they lost their constitutional roles.
+The only privileges that the former Dutch nobility were allowed to keep were the legal use of titles and the grant of coats of arms by royal decree.
+The former noble lost their status of being a noble, they became civilians with a noble title.

 The nobility are currently regulated by the Nobility Act, passed into law on 1 August 1994, and is overseen by the High Council of Nobility, an official state institution of the Kingdom of the Netherlands which also maintains the official nobility register.